Englon SC5-RV

-The Englon SC5-RV is a subcompact hatchback produced by Chinese auto manufacturer Englon.
+The Englon SC5-RV is a subcompact hatchback produced by Chinese automobile manufacturer Englon.
 It debuted as a concept at the 2010 Beijing Auto Show.
 Price ranges from 52.300 yuan to 56.300 yuan.

 Overview

 Safety

 In 2013 the Englon SC5-RV received 5 stars during the crash test commissioned and tested by the C-NCAP in Tianjin, China.

 Facelift

 A facelift was conducted in 2013 with revised front bumper, rear bumper, and light units.